TodePond/TodePondDotCom/wikiblogarden/academia/pdfs/readme.md

 yes

-let's send it and then\
+let's just send it and then\
 let's hope for the best

 PDFs are so bad\